PythonRSAS/pythonrsas.github.io/_posts/2018-10-01-3-mastering-directories.md

 #### Solution 3. os.path.join()
 Use it with (full path name - relative directory).

-Paying the price of some extra typing, the <span class="coding">os.path.join()</span> function helps solving this problem. os.path.join() glues the steps of path together using the correct path separators.
+With some extra typing, the <span class="coding">os.path.join()</span> function helps solving this problem. os.path.join() glues the  path pieces together using the correct path separators.
 <div class="code-head">slashes.py</div>

 ```python